-The Compartment will assess the support of each Portfolio Company to Compartment Themes by defining individual sustainability indicators as part of the due diligence process at the time of the initial investment, such as, for example, efficient water usage, access to information and communications technology, efficiency in health services, use of recycled material in production or access to financial services.
+The Compartment will assess the support of each Portfolio Company to the Compartment Themes, and, to the extent relevant, the link to a UN SDG Target, by defining individual sustainability indicators as part of the due diligence process at the time of the initial investment, such as, for example, efficient water usage, access to information and communications technology, efficiency in health services, use of recycled material in production or access to financial services.

-Each Portfolio Company will be monitored on an annual basis in relation to its (i) Themes Assessment, (ii) UN SDG Target Assessment (see Section C. above and Section G. below) and (iii) ESG Scoring, measuring progresses versus pre-investment assessment.
-In addition, the Investment Manager will, on a voluntary basis, collect data on PAI of the Portfolio Companies oriented at the indicators defined in Annex I to the SFDR regulatory technical standards adopted on 6 April 2022 (Commission Delegated Regulation (EU) 2022/1288).
+Each Portfolio Company will be monitored on an annual basis in relation to its (i) Themes Assessment, (ii) UN SDG Target Assessment (see Section C. above and Section G. below) and (iii) ESG

+Scoring, measuring progresses versus pre-investment assessment.
+In addition, the Investment Manager will, on a voluntary basis, collect data on PAI of the Portfolio Companies oriented at the indicators defined in Annex I to the SFDR regulatory technical standards set out in Commission Delegated Regulation (EU) 2022/1288.
 Based on the Themes Assessment and the UN SDG Target Assessment (to the extent relevant) (see Section C. above) and the ESG Scoring (see Section D. above) the Investment Manager will implement an engagement plan per Portfolio Company, as described in Section K. below.